 RSE is taught by form tutors within the personal, social, health and economic (PSHE) education curriculum.
 Biological aspects of RSE are taught within the science curriculum, and other aspects may be included in religious education (RE).
-In some RSE lessons, students may be grouped according to their emotional development; in addition, and where appropriate, some topics may be taught in single-sex groups.
-All lessons will be planned taking into account students' emotional development as well as their special education needs.
+Where appropriate, some topics may be taught in single-sex groups.
+Lessons will be planned taking into account students' emotional development as well as their special education needs.

-Pupils will also receive stand-alone sex education sessions delivered by a trained health professional.
+Pupils will also receive stand-alone sex education sessions delivered by a trained health professional - our school nurse, Tina.